mnovovil/AustinTrafficAccidentsToday/README.md

   1. Data comes from https://data.austintexas.gov/Transportation-and-Mobility/Real-Time-Traffic-Incident-Reports/dx9v-zd7x

   2. It is necessary to authenticate the API to get the full dataset

+  3. ZIP code shapefiles are in this repository.

 Visualization (Might not show properly on the GitHub notebook, attached is a screenshot of the output)